tomato42/ecpp-verifier/README.md

     parallel -j16 --halt now,fail=1 "echo {} && ecpp -i {}" ::: in/*.out

+or with progress reporting:

+    parallel --eta --progress --bar -j16 --halt now,fail=1 "echo {} && ecpp -i {}" ::: in/*.out

+(Change the parameter to the `-j` option if you have fewer or more than 16 cores)

 Now, we can add the primality certificates to `src/ecpp/certificates/` directory.